-Let me introduce you to my all-time favorite office lunch—the soup and salad Mason jar lunch combo.
-When I was working in an office, I brought this exact pairing—one Mason jar with soup and one Mason jar with salad—for lunch so often that it kinda became a thing with my coworkers.
-I started a bit of an office wide revolution.
+Let me introduce you to my all-time favorite office lunch—the soup and salad mason jar lunch combo.
+When I was working in an office, I brought this exact pairing—one mason jar with soup and one mason jar with salad—for lunch so often that it kinda became a thing with my coworkers.
+I started a bit of an office-wide revolution.

 And, best of all in my mind, these lunches can all be made ahead of time.
 Like, we’re talking making your lunches on Sunday for the whoooolllleee work week, and still having fresh, crisp salads and flavorful, healthy soup on Friday at noon.

-Now, every time I post a Mason jar salad on social media, I inevitably get a whole slew of DMs from people saying, “But do they really stay fresh?!”
+Now, every time I post a mason jar salad on social media, I inevitably get a whole slew of DMs from people saying, “But do they really stay fresh?!”
 I promise you, they do.
-If you stack your salads-in-a-jar in the correct order and keep them upright, you’ll have fresh, crisp salads up to a week later.
-I have a more in-depth post on Mason jar salads that is worth a read (and a viewing—there is a video with tips) if you are tackling them for the first time.
+If you stack your salads in a jar in the correct order and keep them upright, you’ll have fresh, crisp salads up to a week later.
+I have a more in-depth post on mason jar salads that is worth a read (and a viewing—there is a video with tips) if you are tackling them for the first time.

 Now, of course, you can mix and match any soup and salad recipes you like, but I’m particularly fond of the recipes and combos below.
 They are simple.
 They are easy to pull together on the weekend.
 They are flavorful.
 And they are nutritious.

-(Another idea for the soup part of these combos: anytime you make a batch of soup, stash some into wide-mouth pint Mason jars and freeze them.
+(Another idea for the soup part of these combos: anytime you make a batch of soup, stash some into wide-mouth pint mason jars and freeze them.
 Pull one out of the freezer in the morning, and it’ll be ready to nuke by lunch time.
-Just make sure to only use either wide-mouth pint jars or wide-mouth pint-and-a-half for freezing soups—any Mason jars with shoulders are not freezer friendly.
+Just make sure to only use either wide-mouth pint jars or wide-mouth pint-and-a-half for freezing soups—any mason jars with shoulders are not freezer-friendly.
 They could break!
-I also tend to prefer the single-piece plastic caps for Mason jars when I freeze, but the metal ones work, too!)
+I also tend to prefer the single-piece plastic caps for mason jars when I freeze, but the metal ones work, too!)

 Alright, let me show you my favorite combos!

 This combo of Blender Pumpkin Sage Soup and Apple Walnut Salad might be my favorite of all the combos for one simple reason: it’s so darn easy to pull together!
-The soup is literally just open some cans in a blender, add some spices, blend, and then pour it into a jar.
+The soup is literally just open some cans into a blender, add some spices, blend, and then pour it into a jar.
 And the salad is such a glorious combo of flavors, textures, and colors!

 I love this combo because it’s a cozy and warm meal like I always crave in winter, but it’s packed full of bright summery flavor.
 It’s like the best of both worlds!